radixdlt/babylon-wallet-ios/README.md

 The reason for this is that some of us iOS devs still hope for Apple to back-deploy its new NavigationStack API introduced in iOS 16 to iOS 15.
 Maybe maybe they will do that.

-Or PointFreeCo will make something amazing and iOS 15 compatible, follow [thread related to iOS 16 NavigationStack in TCA here](https://github.com/pointfreeco/swift-composable-architecture/discussions/1140).
+Or Point-Free will make something amazing and iOS 15 compatible, follow [thread related to iOS 16 NavigationStack in TCA here](https://github.com/pointfreeco/swift-composable-architecture/discussions/1140).

 So for now, we just use `IfletStore` and `SwitchStore` for displaying correct screen according to state.